quicwg/base-drafts/draft-ietf-quic-transport.md

 # Connection Migration {#migration}

-QUIC allows connections to survive changes to endpoint addresses (that is, IP address and/or port), such as those caused by an endpoint migrating to a new network.
+The use of a connection ID allows connections to survive changes to endpoint addresses (that is, IP address and/or port), such as those caused by an endpoint migrating to a new network.
 This section describes the process by which an endpoint migrates to a new address.

 An endpoint MUST NOT initiate connection migration before the handshake is finished and the endpoint has 1-RTT keys.
 The design of QUIC relies on